commonsharp/SurvivalProject-Server/README.md

 Server files for the game Survival Project, written in Java.

 # 17/03/2017
-* Major change in the code - each message is no longer divided into 2 classes, resulting in a much better performance and less memory use.
+* Major change in the code - each message is no longer divided into 2 classes, resulting in a much better performance, less memory use and a cleaner code.
 Instead, handlers are used.
 Also, the client buffer was changed to support absolute positions.

 * Handlers: Login: GetChannelUsersPercentageHandler added.
 * Handlers: Login: GuildMarkHandler added.